5 Helpful Tips for Buddy Reading + Anchor Chart FREEBIE!

 Take a minute after testing each student to discuss their goal(s) for the next 2 weeks.
 Have students suggest strategies and guide them in picking one or 2 strategies that they can use at home and in class when reading independently.

-You choose the reading partners.
+You choose the reading buddies.

 With a targeted approach to teaching reading, you are the one who chooses appropriate pairs of readers.
 You choose the leveled books for them to read, and you choose how the readers work together.
 There will be other times in the day when they can choose their books and their partners.
 But,